 3. Notice what you can hear outside the room, spend some time there (say two or three breaths) and then notice what you can hear in the room, and then inside yourself.

 4. Notice your body from the feet up.
 Wiggle your toes, feel your ankles, knees and thighs.
-Bring your attention back to your sitting bones on the chair, feel your torso, and neck.
+Bring your attention back to your sitting bones on the chair, feel your chest, and neck.

 Roll your shoulders, feel your